GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.21/nativebase.md

 # Inspirations

-Material UI, Chakra UI, Ant Design, Braid Design System, Bootstrap, TailwindCSS, Flutter,
+Material UI, Chakra UI, Ant Design, Braid Design System, Bootstrap, TailwindCSS, Flutter.

 # API

 Declarative and Imperative.
-Declarative for components and Imperative for all the actions
+Declarative for components and Imperative for all the actions.

 # Design principle